josheinhorn/weird-science/README.md

 _Delegate Type:_ `Func<T>`

 ### PreCondition
 This is a function that determines whether or not the Experiment should actually run a Candidate, including all of the subsequent steps.
 If this evaluates to `false`, none of the other steps will run for the Candidate.
+This allows users to limit the effects of running Experiments in Production by limiting when an Experiment is allowed to run.
+This could be as simple as running Candidates only a percentage of the time or as complex as checking the time of day and the CPU/Memory load of the running Process.

 This Step does _not_ run for the Control.